-There are two drainage areas considered in the analysis of the site.
-The western boundary is considered as the design line one Design Point 1.
-The outlet structures of the existing drainage basins DA-2, at the south of the site are the design points Design Point 2.
+There are three drainage areas considered in the analysis of the site.
+The western boundary is considered as the design line of E-1.
+The outlet structures of the existing drainage basins at the south of the site are the design points of the respective drainage areas.
 As stated, the high point of the property sheds east to west toward the design points.
 The contributing watersheds are shown on Figure 5.1 - Pre-Development Watershed Map.